Scientific racism: Arthur Schopenhauer

-Franz Ignaz Pruner

-Franz Ignaz Pruner (1808–1882) was a German physician, ophthalmologist, and anthropologist who studied the racial structure of Negroes in Egypt.
-In a book Pruner wrote in 1846, he claimed that Negro blood had a negative influence on the Egyptian moral character.
-He published a monograph on Negroes in 1861.
-He claimed that the main feature of the Negro's skeleton is prognathism, which he claimed was the Negro's relation to the ape.
-He also claimed that Negroes had brains very similar to those of apes and that Negroes have a shortened big toe, a characteristic, he said, that connected Negroes closely to apes.

 Racial theories in physical anthropology (1850–1918)

 The scientific classification established by Carl Linnaeus is requisite to any human racial classification scheme.
 In the 19th century, unilineal evolution, or classical social evolution, was a conflation of competing sociologic and anthropologic theories proposing that Western European culture was the acme of human socio-cultural evolution.
-The proposal that social status is unilineal—from primitive to civilized, from agricultural to industrial—became popular among philosophers, including Friedrich Hegel, Immanuel Kant, and Auguste Comte.
 The Christian Bible was interpreted to sanction slavery and from the 1820s to the 1850s was often used in the antebellum Southern United States, by writers such as the Rev. Richard Furman and Thomas R. Cobb, to enforce the idea that Negroes had been created inferior, and thus suited to slavery.

 Arthur de Gobineau

 The French aristocrat and writer Arthur de Gobineau (1816–1882), is best known for his book An Essay on the Inequality of the Human Races (1853–55) which proposed three human races (black, white and yellow) were natural barriers and claimed that race mixing would lead to the collapse of culture and civilization.
 He claimed that "The white race originally possessed the monopoly of beauty, intelligence and strength" and that any positive accomplishments or thinking of blacks and Asians were due to an admixture with whites.
 His works were praised by many white supremacist American pro-slavery thinkers such as Josiah C. Nott and Henry Hotze.

 Gobineau believed that the different races originated in different areas, the white race had originated somewhere in Siberia, the Asians in the Americas and the blacks in Africa.
 He believed that the white race was superior, writing: